 Only a short walk from the Royal Mile, the Grassmarket is one of Edinburgh’s most vibrant and colourful areas.
 Steeped in history, visitors flock to view the architecture and landmarks including the nearby Greyfriar’s Bobby.
 Each Saturday from 10am – 5pm it’s a hive of activity as it bustles with residents keen to sample home grown produce including seasonal fruit and vegetables, freshly baked breads, sweet treats and handcrafted gifts from local craftmakers.

 Taking place every Saturday from 10am to 5pm on Dock Place, Leith Market is full of foodie delights and unique items from local makers and designers.
-On the first Saturday of the month Leith Market is home to a monthly Vegan Quarter when, alongside their usual line-up of traders, the Market is filled with delicious variety of Vegan treats from cupcakes to Vegan Meat.
+On the first Saturday of the month Leith Market is home to a Vegan Quarter where, alongside their usual line-up of traders, the Market is filled with delicious variety of Vegan treats from cupcakes to Vegan Meat.

-Each Friday, Fountainbridge hosts some of Scotland's best street food retailers from 11am to 7pm at Union Canal (behind Avka bar).
+Each Friday, Fountainbridge hosts some of Scotland's best street food retailers from 11am to 7pm at Union Canal (behind Akva bar).
 It's the perfect spot for a Friday lunch or a post-work treat.
-The line-up of traders changes each week but you'll often find local favourites such as Babu Bombay Street Kitchen, Barnacles & Bones, Bonnie Burrito, French Connection Creperie, Union of Genius Soup, Steampunk Coffee and more.
+The line-up of traders changes each week, but you'll often find local favourites such as Babu Bombay Street Kitchen, Barnacles & Bones, Bonnie Burrito, French Connection Creperie, Union of Genius Soup, Steampunk Coffee and more.

 Situated behind John Lewis at the entrance to St. Mary’s Metropolitan Cathedral, this local Edinburgh market is popular with residents.
 Offering an excellent selection of fresh produce and hot street food it’s a popular shopping destination on a bustling thoroughfare.

 The market is open every Saturday from 11am-5pm.